 Since building the HBR-3 to this revision, it was decided to apply all revisions to the HBR-2.
 Results were a "carbon-copy" of the HBR-3.
-The HBR-2 is the same now as the HBR-3, except that it is smaller due to the available enclosure and that there is no provision for 12 Meters in the HBR-2.
+The HBR-2 is the same now as the HBR-3, except that it is slightly smaller due to the available enclosure and that there is no provision for 12 Meters in the HBR-2.

-If finding crystals of the appropriate frequencies listed in Table 3 becomes an issue, one might consider switching a bank of Programmed Oscillators instead.
+If finding crystals of the appropriate frequencies listed in Table 3 becomes an issue, consider switching a bank of Programmed Oscillators instead.
 This requires redesign of the HF Crystal Oscillator Module, but this is feasible.
 These Programmed Oscillators are reasonably priced.
+Digikey and Dove Electronics are two sources.

-Appendix D. QucsStudio AF Module Frequency Response (Simulation).
+Appendix C. uSimmics AF Module Frequency Response (Simulation).
 The labels dB(V1.v/Vin.v) thru dB(V5.v/Vin.v) refer to AF Bandwidth Setting 1 thru 5, respectively.